cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * software code from stack-overflow - Using nav-fill w-100 with Bootstrap 4 - nav-ram Filling nav-bar total width - stack-overflow

+> **DISCLAIMER!**

+The software is reliant on external systems beyond my control.

+* Email system.
+Mailing providers have limits to external mail

+* External images sources

+It is possible that these systems can temporarily fail.
+Under real operations , these systems will be monitored and addressed.
+However because this is a demo, and It will be locked for marking, I have little control once project is submitted.

 ># <a id="media">9.
 Media</a>

 [<< Back](#top)